TrueNAS SCALETrueNAS Nightly Development Documentation

 Select Create New Primary Group to create a group with the same name as the admin user.
 To assign the new admin to an existing group with appropriate administrative privileges, either assign the group as an auxiliary group or deselect Create New Primary Group and select the group as the primary group.

 Add the home directory for the new admin user.
-Enter or browse to select the location where SCALE creates the home directory.
+Enter or browse to select the location where TrueNAS creates the home directory.
 For example, /mnt/tank.
 If you created a dataset to use for home directories, select that dataset.
 Select the Read, Write, and Execute permissions for User, Group, and Other this directory should have, then select Create Home Directory.

 Select the shell for this admin user from the Shell dropdown list.
-We recommend setting shell to TrueNAS Console as this provides access to the Console Setup menu and the Linux shell from the SCALE Shell screen.
+We recommend setting shell to TrueNAS Console as this provides access to the Console Setup menu and the Linux shell from the Shell screen.

 If required, set the sudo permissions to assign.
 For improved security, temporarily enable limited sudo permissions only when required to complete an administrative task and disable sudo after completing the task.
 See Allowing Sudo Commands for more information.

-For administrator accounts generated during the initial installation process, TrueNAS SCALE sets authorization to Allow all sudo commands.
+For administrator accounts generated during the initial installation process, TrueNAS sets authorization to Allow all sudo commands.
 For improved security, deny sudo permissions unless required for specific, recurring administrative tasks or allow sudo permissions only when needed to perform a discrete task and then deny again when finished.
 Do not allow sudo permissions for read-only administrators.

 Alternatively, accept default user sudo permissions and apply permissions to the group.